peb-adr/openslides-vote-service/README.md

 The Service uses the following environment variables:

-* `VOTE_HOST`: The device where the service starts.
-The default is am empty string which starts the service on any device.
 * `VOTE_PORT`: The port the vote service listens on.
 The default is `9013`.
 * `VOTE_BACKEND_FAST`: The backend used for fast polls.
 Possible backends are redis, postgres or memory.
 Default is `redis`.